PanPaskuda/my-dotfiles/README.md

 TODO:

-add main script to call all desired scripts
++ add main script to call all desired scripts

++ add windows .bat version of scripts
++ add support for windows in vimrc